LiberatorUSA/GUCEF/tools/ProjectGenerator/bin/ReleasedBins/Win32/2022.05.15/README.txt

 ----------------------------------------------
 History:
 ----------------------------------------------
+- 15'th of May 2022:
+	 - While the latest ProjectGenerator had been available via the code for a long time no updated binaries were included in the repo for out-of-the-box generation of the latest files without disconnects due to feature gaps This is now remedied with this build being provided to close said feature gap.
+	 - Deleted a whole slew of older ProjectGenerator builds from the repo dating back to 2011
+- 15'th December 2019:
+     - Breaking changes in ProjectGenerator were introduced to allow multiple logical views on the codebase.
+	   This was added to allow for proper packaging with CPack without having unrelated binaries being included.
+- 29'th January 2017:
+     - Some notes between 2013 and now went missing.
+Need tp figure out what went missing from the notes and backfill
+     - Added first pass of support for BinaryPackage dependencies.
+Its a simple way of defining a package that was not build from source by this build system and consuming it from other packages that are.
+     - CMake backend now takes targetName into account
+     - Added the concept of passthrough environment variables.
+This uses similar syntax as variables which are resolved by GUCEF such as $ENVVAR:EXAMPLE$ but adds extra symbols which will prevent them from being resolved in GUCEF and instead indicates to the generator backend that it is to remain a variable at script execution to the extent supported by the backend in this case for CMake that would be: $ENVVAR:EXAMPLE$ -> $#$ENVVAR:EXAMPLE$#$ -> $ENV{EXAMPLE}
+- 22'nd January 2013:
+     - Build using latest dependencies, no other changes
 - 4'th April 2012 :
      - Changes to ensure preprocessor defines are alphabetically ordered every time the scripts are generated.
        This ensures the generated scripts wont show as changed when re-running the ProjectGenerator.